Future Fuel: Declining Profits And No Strategy For Growth

 In 2016, FF received a net tax benefit of $15.5 million.
 According to the company (as shown below), these tax credits expired in 2016.
 Therefore, a considerable portion of the company’s current twelve month trailing earnings are based upon a non-recurring item.

-Source: Future Fuel 2017 3 rd quarter 10Q
+Source: Future Fuel 2017 3rd quarter 10Q

 Stock Price and Dividends

-Prior to Future Fuel’s release of Q3 earnings last year, I wrote a public article outlining the bullish case.
+Prior to Future Fuel’s release of Q3 earnings last year, I wrote a public article outlining a bullish case.
 After earnings were released, the stock soared from $11/share to as high as $16.50/share in just a month.
-I also had suggested that FF could see share price appreciation if they raised their dividend, and FF announced a special dividend a few weeks after the earnings release.
+I also had suggested that FF could see share price appreciation if they raised their dividend, and FF indeed announced a special dividend a few weeks later.

-When FF announced its special dividend of $2.29 per share last November 30 th, the stock was trading near $14/share.
+When FF announced its special dividend of $2.29 per share last November 30th, the stock was trading near $14/share.
 Interestingly, the stock rallied more than $2.29/share after the announcement of the special dividend.
-If we assume that the stock was priced appropriately at $14/share prior to the dividend, then one might come to the conclusion that FF would be appropriately priced at $11.71/share after the dividend was paid.
+If we assume that the stock was priced appropriately at $14/share prior to the dividend, then one might come to the conclusion that FF would be appropriately priced at $11.71/share after the cash dividend was distributed.

 Since 2013, FF has almost always retained over $200 million in cash, equivalents and marketable securities.
 This cash cushion – presumably being saved for growth projects – seems to earn about 2-3% annually.
-While FF could indeed authorize another special dividend this year (last year it authorized a distribution $100 million when it had nearly $300 million in cash, equivalents and securities), another special dividend might confirm that it indeed does not have plans to use its cash for growth projects.
+While FF could indeed authorize another special dividend this year (last year it authorized a distribution of $100 million when it had nearly $300 million in cash, equivalents and securities), another special dividend in 2017 might confirm that it indeed does not have plans for growth.

 The stock is currently trading right at its 200 day simple moving average, and might be considered to be technically over-sold on the RSI indicator.
 The stock may have technical support at $13.50.
 The trailing dividend yield (including the special dividend) is currently over 17%.
-However, if FF maintains its current dividend policy without another special dividend, its dividend yield will fall back to 1.7% soon.
+However, if FF maintains its current dividend policy without another special dividend, its true dividend yield is close to 1.7%.

 Future Fuel stock is thinly traded with only an average 47,000 shares reported traded each day over the last 10 trading days (even after earnings were reported).
 This relative illiquidity may contribute to large price swings, such as can be seen on the chart above.